 Are you facing charges of child sex trafficking?
 Do you need help creating a strong defense strategy to fight these sex crime allegations?
-If so, contact The Morris Firm immediately for a free case evaluation.
+If so, contact The Morris Firm immediately for a case evaluation.
 Our legal team has experience protecting our clients’ rights and securing their freedom.
 When you hire us, we’ll work diligently to locate crucial evidence that proves your innocence or contradicts the prosecution’s case.
 We’ll fight hard to ensure the charges you’re facing get reduced or dropped.

 We understand you’re feeling overwhelmed by the legal process ahead.
 You’re worried about the implications of a child trafficking charge and how it will affect your job, family, and reputation.
 You can depend on us to be by your side every step of the way.
 Our dedicated team is available 24/7 to take your call.
 We’ll provide guidance and support throughout your entire case.
 To find out more about how we can help, call The Morris Firm today at (850) 503-2626.

 Human trafficking involves soliciting, transporting, providing, harboring, enticing, obtaining, recruiting, or maintaining someone to exploit them.
 Florida statutes don’t define sex trafficking but include it in the broader category of human trafficking.
 Generally, it refers to kidnapping, coercing, transporting, blackmailing, or recruiting a minor child under the age of 18 for sexual acts, such as: